All Episodes

 They had evidence the whole time.

-Federal agents used the confidential U.S. witness working inside the Russian nuclear industry to gather extensive, get this.
+Federal agents used a confidential U.S. witness working inside the Russian nuclear industry to gather extensive, get this, they have financial records making secret recordings.

-They have intercept emails as early as 2009 showing that Moscow had compromised an American uranium trucking firm with bribes and kickbacks in violation of the foreign corrupt practices act.
+They have intercept emails as early as 2009 showing that Moscow had compromised an American uranium trucking firm with bribes and kickbacks in violation of the Foreign Corrupt Practices Act.

-The FBI and court documents show.
+The FBI and court documents show all the evidence is here.

 We can bring this case to a grand jury tomorrow.